xavier268/simpleRsa/README.md

 ## Notes

-* Number of bits here refer to the bits of ecah prime factor - the key itself is twice as long.
+* Number of bits here refer to the bits of each prime factor - the key itself is twice as long.
 * See the unit tests as an example on how to use.
 * File format is different fron the openssh rsa file format.